TIBCOSoftware/snappydata/docs/quickstart/snappydataquick_start.md

 In the output, the details of the cluster members are displayed.
 Here in the KIND column, the member corresponding to **accessor** is the lead node.
 In a cluster, you can connect as a client to any member by specifying localhost with the unique port number of the member (the one specified in the NETSERVERS column corresponding to each member).
 However, connecting to the locator provides basic load balancing by routing the connection request to an available server member.

 <a id= stats_cluster> </a>
-## Check SnappyData Cluster Status
+## Check TIBCO ComputeDB Cluster Status

 You can check the status of a running cluster using the following command: